fereidani/recaptcha2/README.md

 **How to verify captcha key :**

-reCAPTCHA2 use Promises to validate key you can easily use following methods to verify captchas :
+reCAPTCHA2 use Promises to validate captch , you can easily use following methods to verify captchas :
-* please mention on catch response library return error codes from google which you can translate with translateErrors method
+* please mention on catch , library passes error codes from google which you can translate with translateErrors method

 Simple:
 ```